 In 1994, the Delaware River and Bay Authority initiated an aggressive vessel refurbishment plan.
 The primary goal of the refurbishment plan was to improve customer service and comfort.
 All five vessels in the present fleet were completely refurbished in a five-year, $54.4 million master plan: MV Delaware (1994), MV Twin Capes (1996), MV Cape May (1998), MV Cape Henlopen (1998) and MV New Jersey (1999).

 Passenger terminals at both Lewes and Cape May have been dramatically upgraded and modernized since 2000 at cost of over $12 million.
 Access highways, parking lots, support facilities, and virtually all other aspects of CMLF customer service have been maintained to state-of-the-art quality and performance.

-Today, the Ferry operates four vessels.
-The MV Cape May was sold to Northstar Marine, Inc. in 2013.
-For 50 years, the Cape May-Lewes Ferry operation has become a reliable, quality transportation link in the mid-Atlantic region of the East Coast-earning its reputation as "The Best Boat Ride in America".
+Today, the Ferry operates three vessels.
+The MV Cape May was sold to Northstar Marine, Inc. in 2013, and the MV Twin Capes was sold in 2017.
+For over 50 years, the Cape May-Lewes Ferry operation has become a reliable, quality transportation link in the mid-Atlantic region of the East Coast-earning its reputation as "The Best Boat Ride in America".